apache/openwhisk-runtime-python/tutorials/local_build.md

 XXX_THE_END_OF_A_WHISK_ACTIVATION_XXX
 ```

-## Creating functions with arguments
+## Functions with arguments

+### Create function

-If your container still running from the previuous example you must stop it and re-run it before proceding.
-Remember that each python runtime can only hold one function (which cannot be overrided due to security reasons)
+**Note:** If your container still running from the previuous example you must stop it and re-run it before proceding.
+Remember that each python runtime can only hold one function (which cannot be overrided due to security reasons).

 Create a json file called `python-data-init-params.json` which will contain the function to be initialized that looks like the following:
 ```json
 {